tsahes/vk/README.md

 # vk — chatbot for playing a riddles game in vk.com
-This is a training project for getting familiar with technologies such as callbacks and connecting with APIs and python libraries such as aiohttp, requests, pymongo and others.
-It was created as a learning project for a course on back-end development in python.
+This is a training project created for a course on back-end development in python.
+It's aim is getting familiar with concepts such as callbacks and connecting with APIs and python libraries such as aiohttp, requests, pymongo and others.

 The bot works in multi-people chats in the social network vk.com